mwhirls/jimakun/README.md

 ## About

-Learning a Japanese through TV shows is an fun way to get exposure to authentic, native Japanese.
+Learning a Japanese through TV shows is a fun way to get exposure to authentic, native Japanese.
 Unfortunately, it can be difficult to find videos that have Japanese subtitles in the first place, and often if they <i>do</i> happen to be there, the subtitles are not interactable and may even be rendered as image files.
 This is very problematic as a language learner because unknown words in the subtitles cannot be selected for easy copy-and-paste into a dictionary or for use with a pop-up dictionary.

 Enter Jimakun.
 The goal of Jimakun is to transform Netflix into a helpful resource for Japanese study by adding an integrated popup dictionary and tracking the words you're learning over time, all while staying completely free and open source.